 In the second half of the 14th century and during the 15th century, Doclea-Zeta restored its state sovereignty.
 From the 15th century, Montenegro was ruled by the Balšić and Crnojević ruling families.
 New political and historical circumstances were created with the emergence of mighty Ottoman invaders.
 Century-long battles were conducted against them.

 From the 17th century, Montenegro was ruled by the Petrović-Njegoš dynasty.
 Secular rulers were also spiritual rulers for 155 years, after which is became a principality, and after that a kingdom.
 At the Berlin Congress of 1878, Montenegro became an internationally recognized country.

-By the majority decision of its citizens, Montenegro restored its independence on May 21, 2006, becoming an internationally recognised state.
+Montenegro restored its independence by a majority decision of its citizens on May 21, 2006, becoming an internationally recognised state.

 Montenegrin is the official language.
 The Montenegrin alphabet is the collective name given to "Abeceda" (Montenegrin Latin alphabet) and "Азбука" (Montenegrin Cyrillic alphabet), the writing systems used to write the Montenegrin language